penzesandor/andular-todo/README.md

 - add a new TODO item to a list
 - delete any item from a list
 - see the list of items they have added
-- todo list is stored in localStorage
+- move todo items with d&d

+Todo list is automatically saved to localStorage.

 ## Development server